-While this CPS may be amended from time to time, it shall remain in force until replaced by a newer version or explicitly terminated by CCA.
+While this CPS may be amended from time to time, it will remain in force until replaced by a newer version or explicitly terminated by CCA.

-9.10.3Effect of Termination and Survival
+9.10.3 Effect of Termination and Survival

 Upon termination of this CPS, CA is nevertheless bound by its terms for all Certificates issued for the remainder of the validity periods of such Certificates.
-The sections 5.5 and 9.0 of this CPS shall survive the termination or expiration of this CPS.
+Sections 5.5 and 9.0 of this CPS will survive the termination or expiration of this CPS.